01 of 12

-The classic relish tray isn't seen much anymore, but I'm always happy to run into one.
-It's something between a crudité platter (but with olives or other salty element) and an antipasti plate (but with more raw veggies).
-It can be put out before the other food arrives, to crunch on with drinks, and/or sit on the table while a meat-and-potato dinner is served.
-Again, providing bites of crisp freshness during the meal.
+The classic relish tray isn't seen much anymore, but it's still a fun and easy party food.
+It's somewhere between a crudité platter and an antipasti plate and serves as a nice palate cleanser.
+It can be put out before other food as an appetizer, to crunch on with drinks, or as a side dish while a full dinner is served.
+It provides nice bites of crisp freshness during the meal.

 02 of 12

 Crunchy carrots, peeled and cut into long, elegant sticks are the traditional star of a relish tray.
 Mix things up by using different colored carrots, or kick up the flavor by serving pickled carrots instead of the plain raw version.Continue to 3 of 12 below.

 Chilled celery provides a refreshing crunch with every bite.
 Be sure to taste the bunch you have on-hand first since older celery or celery grown under too much heat can take on a bitter edge that you may not want to include on your relish tray.

 Trim the stalks and cut them into long, elegant strips before adding to your tray.Continue to 4 of 12 below.

 Along with carrot sticks and celery sticks, olives are also essential to a traditional relish tray.
 They add a salty bite which is a lovely counterpoint to the mild sweetness of the fresh veggies.
 Classic versions add canned, pitted black olives, but you can also select tasty delights from the olive bar at the local specialty grocery store.
 If you want to serve them pitted, pit them yourself before serving.

 You can stop here when making a basic relish tray.
 But why stop now?
 Add a few more items to take your relish tray to the next level.Continue to 5 of 12 below.